Option 1. Create a new workflow

-The program will automatically recognize syntax errors when you press Upload.
+The program automatically recognizes syntax errors when you press Upload.
 You can also change the snapshot comment depending on the changes that you made.

 2.4.
 Press Save as New Snapshot.

 You can see that there are now 2 Snapshots.
-You will not need to export this workflow again to Terra.
+You do not need to export this workflow to Terra again.
 Just go to the Workflow tab to toggle between the snapshots when you click into the workflow.